conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

         tc.user_presets_path = False
         tc.generate()

-It's also possible to use the **tools.cmake.cmaketoolchain:user_presets** configuration to change the name and location of the ``CMakeUserPresets.json`` file.
+It's also possible to use the **tools.cmake.cmaketoolchain:user_presets** experimental configuration to change the name and location of the ``CMakeUserPresets.json`` file.
 Please check the :ref:`conf section<conan-cmake-toolchain_conf>` for more information.